Tanz0rz/haxe-fmod/README.md

 FmodManager.Todo("door creak when the vault opens");
 ```

 `haxelib run haxefmod todos` lists every remaining marker with its file and line.
-The call compiles away in release builds, and debug builds can even play a placeholder blip at each marker so you hear the gaps while playtesting.
+The call compiles away in release builds.
+Debug builds can play a placeholder blip at each marker, so you hear the gaps while playtesting.
 Details are in [the docs](https://tanz0rz.com/haxe-fmod/guides/fmod-manager/#sound-todo-markers).

 ## fmod.com Extension